illuria/jailer/README.md

 ## History

-In January of 2021, @antranigv and @riks-ar had a bet If Antranig was able to rewrite @illuria's ZFS, Jail and `ifconfig(8)` wrappers from Elixir to Shell.
+In January of 2021, [@antranigv](https://github.com/antranigv) and [@riks-ar](https://github.com/riks-ar) had a bet whether Antranig is able to rewrite [@illuria](https://github.com/illuria)'s ZFS, Jail and `ifconfig(8)` wrappers from Elixir to Shell.
 The deal was if @antranigv failed to do that in 2 weeks, then @riks-ar gets @antranigv's desk and chair (which was the best one in the office at the time).
 If @antranigv succeeded, then he had the right to open-source the Shell program at any time in the future.

 On October 20th 2022, @illuria open-sourced Jailer by pushing the code to this repository :)